voroninpy/voroninpy.github.io/README.md

 This application is designed to be hosted on GitHub Pages.
 To use it:

-1. Visit the GitHub Pages URL for this repository
+1. Visit the <https://voroninpy.github.io/> for this repository
 2. For best experience, view on an iPad in portrait mode
 3. No interaction required - watch as time progresses in real-time